poojaalagar28/CMPT-756-ImageClassification/README.md

 3. Create Cloud Run service with default settings for testing purpose.

-4. Deploy to Cloud Run: Use the gcloud commands in your cloudbuild.yaml to deploy your service.
+4. Deploy to Cloud Run: Use the gcloud commands in the cloudbuild.yaml to deploy your service.

 5. Access the app by visiting the service URL provided by Cloud Run.